scikit-hep/awkward/CONTRIBUTING.md

 Above all, the purpose of any programming language is to be read by humans; if we were only concerned with operating the machine, we would be flipping individual bits.
 It should be organized in stanzas that highlight similarities and differences by grouping them on the screen.

-We adhere to an 80-character line width, which is a [standard in the industry](https://github.com/scikit-hep/awkward-1.0/pull/183), despite the fact that we don't write punch-cards anymore.
+We adhere to an 80-character line width, which is a [stand<65;53;42Mard in the industry](https://github.com/scikit-hep/awkward-1.0/pull/183), despite the fact that we don't write punch-cards anymore.
 The standardized width allows several window columns to be examined side-by-side.
 Exceptions to the 80-character limit follow [PEP 8](https://www.python.org/dev/peps/pep-0008/): we don't split URLs or similar tokens that must be read as a unit.

 Unit tests do not need to adhere to the 80-character limit.